AVAnnotate/documentation/pages/quickstart.md

 ## Step 3: Locate a URL or IIIF Manifest for your AV file

 AVAnnotate does not store AV or image files.
-AVAnnoate references AV and image files through [URLs](https://avannotate.github.io/documentation/pages/av/) or [IIIF manifests](iiif.md).
+AVAnnotate references AV and image files through [URLs](https://avannotate.github.io/documentation/pages/av/) or [IIIF manifests](iiif.md).

 ## Step 3: Add an Event